Seed Storage and Viability

 Keep Seed Cool and Dry

-The viability of native seed deteriorates rapidly at high temperatures and high humidity.
+The viability of native seed deteriorates rapidly at high temperatures and in high humidity.

-General rule of thumb for seed storage: Temperature plus humidity should not exceed 100.
+A general rule of thumb for seed storage: temperature (Fahrenheit) plus percentage relative humidity should not exceed 100.
+Additional seed storage considerations include:

-• Most seed will last at least a year at 50° Fahrenheit and 50% relative humidity.
+• Most seed will last at least a year at 50°F and 50% relative humidity.

-• For each 10° increase in temperature, seed longevity is halved.
+• For each 10°F increase in temperature, seed longevity is halved.

-• For each 1% increase in moisture content of the seed (not RH), longevity is also halved.
+• For each 1% increase in moisture content of the seed (not relative humidity), longevity is halved.

-Example: Seed stored at 70° and 6% moisture content has only one-quarter the lifespan of seed stored at 50° and 6% moisture.
-Likewise, seed stored at 50° and 8% moisture content has only one-quarter the life span of seed stored at 50° and 6% moisture.
+Example: Seed stored at 70°F and 6% moisture content has only one-quarter of the lifespan of seed stored at 50°F and 6% moisture.
+Likewise, seed stored at 50°F and 8% moisture content has only one-quarter of the lifespan of seed stored at 50°F and 6% moisture.

 We’ve noticed Liatris grows very poorly unless it’s dormant seeded shortly after harvest.
 Perhaps it loses viability or vigor when stored over winter, or maybe it needs to be stored at a higher humidity than most seed